Here Lies Love (musical): Broadway (2023)

 The production began previews at the Broadway Theatre starting on June 17, 2023, before an official opening on July 20.
 Ricamora, Llana, and Butiu reprised their roles as Ninoy Aquino, Ferdinand Marcos, and Estrella Cumpas respectively.
 Arielle Jacobs starred as Imelda Marcos, with Jaygee Macapugay as her alternate.
 Lea Salonga played Aurora Aquino for a limited run from July 11 to August 19 (extended from August 13), as well as serving as a producer.
 The production planned to rotate different guest actors from the Philippines in various roles, with Vina Morales scheduled to play Aurora Aquino from September 22 to October 22.
 It was produced by Hal Luftig, Patrick Catullo, Diana DiMenna, Clint Ramos, Jose Antonio Vargas, Gabriella Wilson, Joseph Glenn Herbert, Sr., and Allan Pineda Lindo.

 The Broadway transfer included an extensive renovation of the Broadway Theatre, with the entire orchestra seating section removed to create the dancefloor area and the front mezzanine effectively becoming the front row.
-Due to poor ticket sales, the production closed on November 26, 2023 after a run of 33 previews and 149 regular performances.
+The production closed on November 26, 2023 after a run of 33 previews and 149 regular performances.